 Treatment of lung cancer patients depends on the histology, molecular characteristics, tumour stage, and an assessment of the patient's overall medical condition.
-An improved understanding of the molecular pathways that drive malignancy in non-small cell lung cancer (NSCLC) has led to the development of agents that target specific molecular pathways in malignant cells.
+An improved understanding of the molecular pathways that drive malignancy in NSCLC has led to the development of agents that target specific molecular pathways in malignant cells.
 Therapy can then be individualised based on the specific abnormality, if any, present in a given patient.
-Among patients with NSCLC, the most prevalent of these abnormalities are driver mutations that result in the activation of epidermal growth factor receptor (EGFR), which are identified in approx. 10-15% of adenocarcinomas in Western populations.
+Among patients with NSCLC, the most prevalent of these abnormalities are driver mutations that result in the activation of EGFR, which are identified in approx. 10-15% of adenocarcinomas in Western populations.
 EGFR driver mutations in other histological subtypes are rare.

-The most frequently identified EGFR mutations are Exon 19 deletions and Exon 21 L858R substitution mutations, prevalent in 80-85% of patients with activating EGFR mutations.
-These can be effectively targeted by multiple EGFR tyrosine kinase inhibitors (TKI) that are already approved for the treatment of advanced or metastatic EGFR-mutated (mEGFR+) NSCLC.
-However, despite initial efficacy, most patients develop resistance to the approved and recommended first line TKI treatment at which point platinum-based chemotherapy remains the standard of care with no approved targeted treatments available.
+The most frequently identified EGFR mutations are exon 19del and L858R, prevalent in 80-85% of patients with activating EGFR mutations.
+These can be effectively targeted by multiple EGFR tyrosine kinase inhibitors (TKIs) that are already approved for the treatment of advanced or metastatic EGFR-mutated (mEGFR+) NSCLC.